datacamp/courses-introduction-to-version-control-with-git/chapter6.md

   kind of bookmark called a *remote*, to share your code, data, and conclusions with others.

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:472d48ccf8
 ## FIXME so that chapter will build

 <hr>